wandb/examples/README.md

 ### Common use cases
 - **Explore:** Efficiently sample the space of hyperparameter combinations to discover promising regions and build an intuition about your model.
 - **Optimize:**  Use sweeps to find a set of hyperparameters with optimal performance.
-- **K-fold cross validation:** Here's a brief code example of k-fold cross validation with W&B Sweeps.
+- **K-fold cross validation:** [Here's a brief code example](https://github.com/wandb/examples/tree/master/examples/wandb-sweeps/sweeps-cross-validation) of _k_-fold cross validation with W&B Sweeps.

 ### Visualize Sweeps results
 The hyperparameter importance plot surfaces which hyperparameters were the best predictors of, and highly correlated to desirable values for your metrics.